frackleton/DataScience16/README.md

 # DataScience16
-This is the base repo for the Spring 2016 offering of "Data Science" at Olin College.
+This is Mackenzie Frackleton's repo for the Spring 2016 Data Science class at Olin College